birgerjohansson/Epi-Vattenhallen/Readme.md

 Create Code directory

 Install ikaros 2.
 Ikaros 2 is not maintaned by Lund University Cognitive Science anymore.
 Talk to Birger.
-Mental note to Biger.
+Mental note to Birger.
 Disable feedback from servos.
 Compile the non existing fadecandy server using old code.
 Set the LOW_LATENCY flag in ikaros-2.

 Setting up node.js and extensions.
 The project uses old packaged for node.